Supersymmetric Ground States of 3d $\mathcal{N}=4$ Gauge Theories on a Riemann Surface: Introduction

 This paper studies the supersymmetric ground states of 3d $\cN=4$ gauge theories on $\mathbb{R} \times \Sigma$, where $\Sigma$ is a Riemann surface of genus $g$.
 There are two distinct spaces of supersymmetric ground states depending on which R-symmetry is chosen to twist along the Riemann surface $\Sigma$.
 They are referred to as the $A$-twist and $B$-twist and are exchanged by three-dimensional mirror symmetry.

 The strategy, following a similar philosophy in~\cite{Bullimore:2016hdc,Bullimore:2018yyb}, is to introduce an effective supersymmetric quantum mechanics on $\R$ that captures the supersymmetric ground states of the system.
-The type of supersymmetric quantum mechanics depends on the twist: \begin{itemize} \item The $A$-twisted supersymmetric ground states are captured by an $A$-type $\cN=4$ quantum mechanics, with supermultiplets obtained by dimensional reduction of 2d $\cN=(2,2)$ vectormultiplets and chiral multiplets. \item The $B$-twisted supersymmetric ground states are captured by a $B$-type $\cN=4$ quantum mechanics, with supermultiplets obtained by dimensional reduction of 2d $\cN=(0,4)$ vectormultiplets, hypermultiplet and twisted hypermultiplets. \end{itemize} Under some assumptions, we will be able to determine the effective supersymmetric quantum mechanics exactly and compute the spaces of supersymmetric ground states, graded by a R-symmetries and global symmetries.
+The type of supersymmetric quantum mechanics depends on the twist: \begin{itemize} \item The $A$-twisted supersymmetric ground states are captured by an $A$-type $\cN=4$ quantum mechanics, with supermultiplets obtained by dimensional reduction of 2d $\cN=(2,2)$ vectormultiplets and chiral multiplets. \item The $B$-twisted supersymmetric ground states are captured by a $B$-type $\cN=4$ quantum mechanics, with supermultiplets obtained by dimensional reduction of 2d $\cN=(0,4)$ vectormultiplets, hypermultiplet and twisted hypermultiplets. \end{itemize}

+In this paper, we consider unitary quiver gauge theories with generic real FI-parameters, whose Higgs branch $X$ is a smooth algebraic symplectic variety.
+We further assume that for generic real mass parameters, the fixed locus of corresponding $\mathbb{C}^*$ actions on $X$ consists of isolated fixed points.
+Under these assumptions, we will be able to determine the effective supersymmetric quantum mechanics exactly and compute the spaces of supersymmetric ground states, graded by a R-symmetries and global symmetries.

 The Witten index of the effective supersymmetric quantum mechanics must reproduce limits of the supersymmetric twisted index on $S^1 \times \Sigma$.
 This can be computed by supersymmetric localisation, leading to elegant expressions involving JK residue formulae or a summations over solutions to Bethe equations~\cite{Nekrasov:2014xaa,Gukov:2015sna,Benini:2015noa,Benini:2016hjo,Closset:2016arn,Closset:2019hyt}.
 This provides a non-trivial consistency check on our computations.
 Alternative localisation schemes that lead to geometric interpretation of the supersymmetric twisted index will underpin the constructions in this paper~\cite{Bullimore:2018jlp,Bullimore:2019qnt,Bullimore:2020nhv}.